11 ways to fix Chrome not saving passwords

 If Chrome isn’t saving your passwords correctly, you have options.

-Google Chrome has its own password manager tool that is integrated with your Google account.
+Google Chrome has its own password manager tool integrated with your Google account.
 Therefore, the problem might stem from your Chrome or Google account.
-We’ll show you the best ways to troubleshoot password issues on Chrome below.

 Why are passwords not saving on Chrome?